 An accurate geologic map is a key element in conducting a mineral resource appraisal.
-However, tectonic and geologic maps that had been published in Venezuela (Bellizzia and others, 1976; Pimentel de Bellizzia, 1984) did not utilize geophysical information during their compilation and therefore lack information on the critical third or buried dimension.
-From 1959 to 1972, the Venezuelan Ministry of Energy and Mines (MEM) contracted for a series of aeromagnetic (and later also radiometric) surveys of Venezuela that ultimately covered 75 percent of the Venezuelan Guayana Shield, including all but a tiny fraction of this quadrangle.
+However, geologic maps that had been published in Venezuela (Bellizzia and others, 1976; Pimentel de Bellizzia, 1984) did not utilize geophysical information during their compilation and therefore lack information on the critical third or buried dimension.
+From 1959 to 1972, the Venezuelan Ministry of Energy and Mines (MEM) contracted for a series of aeromagnetic (and later also radiometric) surveys of Venezuela that ultimately covered 75 percent of the Venezuelan Guayana Shield.
 Other organizations and institutions, among them the InterAmerican Geodetic Survey and Simon Bolívar University, have carried out gravity surveys within Venezuela (Perarnau and Graterol, 1981; Graterol, 1988).
-There are enough gravity stations within the quadrangle to permit the modeling of some important features.
 As part of its incorporating charter, TECMIN initiated in 1985 a reconnaissance geologic, hydrologic, soils, and vegetation inventory of the Amacuro Delta Federal Territory, Bolívar State, and the Amazonas Federal Territory.
 The new geologic information derived from the first 6 years of this 7-year program was made available to us during the compilation of this map.

-Our access to the aeromagnetic data in this quadrangle was limited to computer-contoured maps; the data were not available in digital form.
-The aeroradiometric data were available only in interpreted form, that is, boundaries of anomalies only; the original data were not available.
+Our access to the magnetic data in the Río Mavaca quadrangle was limited to contoured maps; the data were not available in digital form.
+The aeroradiometric data were only available in interpreted form, that is, boundaries of anomalies only; the original data were not available.
+No gravity data were available.
 We began the compilation with the geologic map published by Bellizzia and others (1976).
 We then incorporated 1:250,000-scale Side-Looking Airborne Radar (SLAR) sheets.
-Gravity data were available for most of the quadrangle.
-These data were contoured and two zones of anomalous Bouguer gravity highs were modeled.
-The anomalous zones appear to be caused by deeply buried, dense bodies that, in one case, may represent the feeder or magma conduits for the Parguaza batholith.
-The authors also have carried out reconnaissance field mapping elsewhere in the Amazonas Federal Territory, which proved invaluable in augmenting the existing maps and integrating the geophysical information with the SLAR and geology.
+The authors also have carried out reconnaissance field mapping in the Amazonas Federal Territory, which proved invaluable in augmenting the existing maps and integrating the geophysical information.